AdobeDocs/analytics.en/help/implement/vars/plugins/gettimebetweenevents.md

 ```

 ## Use the plug-in

-When calling the getTimeBetweenEvents plug-in (via JavaScript), be sure to pass in the following arguments:
+The `getTimeBetweenEvents` method uses the following arguments:

-* **ste** (required, string): startTimerEvents, or a comma-separated list of Adobe Analytics events that will "start the timer"
+* **`ste`** (required, string): Start timer events.
+A comma-delimited string of Analytics events to "start the timer".
-* **rt** (required, boolean): restartTimer
-	* set equal to true if you want to restart the timer every time s.events contains an event in the start-timer (ste) argument
-	* set equal to false if you don't want to restart the timer every time s.events contains an event in the ste argument.
-This means only the first instance of s.events containing a "start-timer" event will actually start the timer
+* **`rt`** (required, boolean): Restart timer option.
+Set to `true` if you want to restart the timer every time the `events` variable contains a start timer event.
+Set to `false` if you don't want the timer to restart when it sees a start timer event.
-* **stp** (required, string): stopTimerEvents, or a comma-separated list of Adobe Analytics events that will "stop the timer"
+* **`stp`** (required, string): Stop timer events.
+A comma-delimited string of Analytics events that "stop the timer".
-* **res** (required, boolean) resetTimer:
-	* Set equal to true if you want to record the time since the timer started AND reset the timer (when s.events contains an event in the stop-timer, or stp argument)
-	* set equal to false if you want to only record the time since the timer started but not stop the timer.
-This means the timer will continue to run after the events variable has recorded a stop event.
-NOTE: when the res argument is set equal to false, setting the rte argument (see below) is highly recommended (defaults to true)
+* **`res`** (required, boolean): Reset timer option.
+Set to `true` if you want to record the time since the timer started AND reset the timer after it stops.
+Set to `false` if you want to record the time but not stop the timer.
+If set to `false`, the timer continues to run after the events variable records a stop event.
+  > [!TIP] If you set this argument to `false`, setting the `rte` argument below is highly recommended.
-* **cn** (optional, string): The cookieName where the time of the first event is stored; (defaults to "s_tbe")
+* **`cn`** (optional, string): The cookie name where the time of the first event is stored.
+Defaults to `"s_tbe"`.
-* **etd** (optional, integer): expireTimerInDays, or the expiration time for the cn cookie in days - set to 0 for session (defaults to 1 day when not set)
+* **`etd`** (optional, integer): The expiration time for the cookie in days.
+Set to `0` to expire at the end of the browser session.
+Defaults to 1 day when not set.
-* **fmt** (optional, string): the format of the time that the number of seconds will be returned in (defaults to nothing)
+* **`fmt`** (optional, string): The format of the time that the number of seconds is returned in (defaults to nothing)
-	* "s" for seconds
+  * `"s"` for seconds
-	* "m" for minutes
+  * `"m"` for minutes
-	* "h" for hours
+  * `"h"` for hours
-	* "d" for days
+  * `"d"` for days
-	* When not set, the return value's format will be based off the following rules:
+  * When not set, the return value's format is based on the following rules:
-		* Anything less than a minute will be rounded to the closest 5 second benchmark (e.g. 10 seconds, 15 seconds, etc.)
+    * Anything less than a minute is rounded to the closest 5 second benchmark.
+For example, 10 seconds, 15 seconds
-		* Anything between a minute and an hour will be rounded to the closest 1/2-minute benchmark (e.g. 30.5 minutes, 31 minutes, etc.)
+    * Anything between a minute and an hour is rounded to the closest 1/2-minute benchmark.
+For example, 30.5 minutes, 31 minutes
-		* Anything between an hour and a day will be rounded to the closest quarter-hour benchmark (e.g. 2.25 hours, 3.5 hours, etc.)
+    * Anything between an hour and a day is rounded to the closest quarter-hour benchmark.
+For example, 2.25 hours, 3.5 hours
-		* Anything greater than a day will be rounded to the closest day benchmark (e.g. 1 days, 3 days, 9 days, etc.)
+    * Anything greater than a day is rounded to the closest day benchmark.
+For example, 1 days, 3 days, 9 days
-* **bml** (optional, number): benchmarkLength, or the length of the rounding benchmark according to the format of the fmt argument
-	* For example, if the fmt argument is equal to "s" and the bml argument is equal to 2, the return value will be rounded to the closest 2-second benchmark
-	* Or, if the fmt argument is equal to "m" and the bml argument is equal to .5, the return value will be rounded to the closest 1/2-minute benchmark
+* **`bml`** (optional, number): The length of the rounding benchmark according to the format of the `fmt` argument.
+For example, if the `fmt` argument is `"s"` and this argument is `2`, the return value is rounded to the closest 2-second benchmark.
+If `fmt` argument is `"m"` and this argument is `0.5`, the return value is rounded to the closest half-minute benchmark.
-* **rte** (optional, string): removeTimerEvents, or a comma-separated list of Adobe Analytics events that will remove/delete the timer (defaults to nothing)
+* **`rte`** (optional, string): Comma-delimited string of Analytics events that remove or delete the timer.
+Defaults to nothing.

-## Returns
-The getTimeBetweenEvents plug-in returns the amount of time between any of the events specified in the "ste" argument and any of the events specified in the "stp" argument (per the rules explained above)
+Calling this method returns an integer representing the amount of time between the start timer event and stop timer event in the desired format.

-## Cookies
-The getTimeBetweenEvents plug-in creates a first-party cookie with the name specified in the "cn" argument (defaults to "s_tbe") and is equal to a Unix timestamp representing the timer's start time.
-The cookie will expire after the number of days specified in the "etd" argument (when set) or when the visitor closes his/her browser (when the "etd" argument is not set)

 ## Example Calls